emanueleveri/warehousemanager_db/README.md

-Warehouse Manager With database warehouse manager with database in c++
+Warehouse Manager With database in c++